 The Audit Committee currently consists of Brian E. Bayley, Timothy Collins and Michael A. Thackray, Q.C.
 Brian E. Bayley is the Chair of the Audit Committee.
-All members of the Audit Committee have been determined to be independent as of the date hereof.
-Michael A. Thackray was not considered independent, by virtue of his position as former Chief Financial Officer of the Corporation within the past three years.
-All members are considered to be financially literate.
+All members of the Audit Committee have been determined to be independent as of the date hereof and all members are considered to be financially literate.